Glideh/jquery-particles-burst/README.markdown

 _default: 'star.png'_

-Specify your images as particle
+Specify your image as particle

     $('#emitter').pburst({particle: 'your_sprite.png'});